 Backtesting with Historical Data and Excel Spreadsheet

 Backtesting is a crucial step in evaluating the effectiveness of any trading strategy, including those involving the relative vigor index.
-By backtesting with historical data, traders can assess the performance of their RVI-based strategies under various market conditions and refine their approach accordingly.
+By backtesting with historical data, you can assess the performance of your RVI-based strategies under various market conditions.
 Here’s how you can conduct backtesting using historical data and an Excel spreadsheet.

 Historical Data Collection

-Begin the backtesting process by acquiring comprehensive historical price data for the specific financial instrument you intend to trade.
-This data is pivotal for accurately assessing the performance of your trading strategy based on the relative vigor index.
-Historical price data typically encompasses the opening, high, low, and closing prices for each trading period, which could be daily, weekly, or monthly, depending on your preference and the frequency of your trading strategy.
+Begin the backtesting process by acquiring historical price data for the specific financial instrument you intend to trade.
+Historical price data typically encompasses the opening, high, low, and closing prices for each trading period, which could be daily or intraday depending on your preference and the frequency of your trading strategy.

 Calculation of RVI and Signal Line in Excel Spreadsheet

 Once you have assembled the historical price data, the next step involves computing the relative vigor index and signal line values for each trading period in your dataset.
-To perform these calculations in Excel, input the relevant price data, including opening, high, low, and closing prices, into separate columns or rows within your spreadsheet.
+To perform these calculations in Excel, input opening, high, low, and closing prices into separate columns within your spreadsheet.
 Then, apply the formulas provided earlier in this guide to compute the RVI and signal line values for each trading period.

 For the RVI calculation, determine the average difference between the closing and opening prices (the numerator) and the average trading range (the denominator) over the specified period.
 Finally, derive the RVI by dividing the SMA of the numerator by the SMA of the denominator.
 Similarly, compute the signal line by applying a smoothing function to the RVI values.
 You can download Excel template for RVI indicator which was created for your convenience.